9.5 Science Exposure Overheads

 - Users whose spectra require S/N < 20 are permitted to use 2 FP-POS

-- If the total exposure time per target is less than one orbit, and the S/N requirement requires more than 2 FP-POS, users may request to use LP4 for their G160M observations.
+- If the total exposure time per target is less than one orbit, and there is a well-justified need for more than two FP-POS, users may request to use LP4 for their G160M observations.
 This is to mitigate the increase in overheads associated with wavelength calibration exposures at LP6, which are required for each FP-POS exposure.
 LP4 will be in 'available mode' for G160M to accommodate observations of this type and as such needs to be requested by the user during the Phase I process.
 Figure 9.1 provides a flow-chart to guide users in determining when the use of LP4 for G160M observations can be requested.

 Figure 9.1: Users can request the use of LP4 for G160M observations by assessing the exposure time and S/N requirements per target.